Application Made Easy

 How does online application at Roche work?
 What should I be aware of?

 “Being prepared is the most important thing.
 Once you have put together all the documents you believe will win us over, there are only a few steps necessary for our online application process.
-If you have not done so already, the first step is to register on our website and create your profile, username and password.
+If you have not done so already, the first step is to register on our website and create your profile, email and password.
 The next steps are easy!
-Add your cover letter and documents; then add additional personal information before you submit your application.
+Add your CV; then add additional personal information and your supporting documents before you submit your application.

 Be absolutely sure you click "Send" at the very end so that your application gets submitted.
 Once we have received your application, you will receive an automatic e-mail reply.”